By Wade Ellett, Let’s Move QC Outdoors Adventure Blogger

 You can also enjoy the large deck, complete with an outdoor table and gas grill, or you can stay nice and cool (or warm and toasty, depending on the time of year) inside, with full heat and air conditioning.

-In my previous post about summer camping, I mentioned some of the activities to be enjoyed at Scott County Park, including swimming, hiking, and mountain biking.
 To use the cabins, you’ll need a reservation, which you can make here.

 The Wapsi River Center Kestrel Cabin, Dixon, IA